einrob/TS_CNN/Traffic_Sign_Classifier.md

 ## Exploratory Visualization
-Maybe it would be interesting to know, how many samples of a traffic sign class is present in the training data.
-This could show us, if some of the traffic signs are underrepresented in the training set which may lead to biased classification results thowards the strong classes.
+Maybe it would be interesting to know, how many samples of a traffic sign class are present in the training data.
+This could show us, if some of the traffic signs are underrepresented in the training set which may lead to biased classification results towards the strong classes.

 ```python